August 9, 2022

 Community and Sponsorship

-The Rocky Enterprise Software Foundation (RESF) is a Public Benefit Corporation created by CentOS Linux co-founder Gregory Kurtzer “to organize a community around enterprise, research, academia, individuals, and other institutions“ specifically for Rocky Linux.
-The RESF is made up of team leads and other trusted individuals from within the Rocky Linux community with goals of transparency and mitigation of the possibility of an individual or external entities taking control of the project.
+The Rocky Enterprise Software Foundation (RESF) is a Public Benefit Corporation created by CentOS Linux co-founder Gregory Kurtzer “to organize a community around enterprise, research, academia, individuals, and other institutions” specifically for Rocky Linux.
+The RESF is made up of team leads and other trusted individuals from within the Rocky Linux community for the purpose of transparency and mitigating the possibility of an individual or external entity taking control of the project.

-RESF invites sponsors and partners to contribute to Rocky Linux with a current balance of 12 sponsors, 12 partners and 2 support providers currently listed on the Rocky Linux website.
+RESF invites sponsors and partners to contribute to Rocky Linux with a current balance of 12 sponsors12 partners, and 2 support providers as listed on the Rocky Linux website.
 Gregory Kurtzer’s CIQ is the founding sponsor, the founding partner, and a support partner for Rocky Linux.

 The AlmaLinux website presently lists 21 backers and 1 commercial support vendor.